 - 1. Refer to Frame 3.3 for safety checks. - 2.
 Remove the top panel and HMI pod.
-(Refer to Frame 3.7) - Remove the HMI pod rear steel panel by removing the 6 retention screws. - 4.
-Disconnect the electrical cables from the HMI PCB Board. - Press the retention clips inwards on the HMI assembly to remove from the HMI pod.
-An adhesive gasket is in place so care must be taken. - 6.
-Re-assemble in reverse order using the replacement HMI pod. - 7.
+(Refer to Frame 3.7) - 3.
+Remove the HMI pod rear steel panel by removing the 6 retention screws. - 4.
+Press the retention clips inwards on the HMI assembly to remove from the HMI pod.
+An adhesive foil gasket is in place so care must be taken. - 5.
+Clean any remaining foil gasket from the plastic fascia surround which is part of the HMI assembly that has been removed. - Install the new HMI fascia gasket onto the HMI assembly in preparation for assembly into the replacement HMI pod.
+Ensure the adhesive backing has been removed on the HMI fascia foil gasket. - Re-assemble in reverse order using the replacement HMI pod and ensuring the foil gasket is pressed down along the edges of the fascia surround. - 8.
 Refer to Frame 3.3 for final safety checks.